Thomas L. Kane

-Education and abolitionism
+Early life and education

-Kane was born in Philadelphia, Pennsylvania, to John Kintzing Kane, a US district judge, and Jane Duval Leiper.
+Kane was born in Philadelphia, Pennsylvania, on January 27, 1822, to John Kintzing Kane, a US district judge, and Jane Duval Leiper.
 He was described as being of small stature, or "jockey-like", and food was always marginal.
 In correspondence, he referred to himself as an invalid.
 After receiving a stateside education, he traveled to Europe to study in Great Britain and France, and to build up his constitution.
 In Paris, he befriended French intellectuals such as Auguste Comte.
 His apartment in France was raided by police who suspected revolutionary activity due to his acceptance of Comte's philosophies.
 During his several years in Paris, he became proficient in French and contributed articles to several French magazines.
 He began to study law after returning to the states, and was admitted to the Pennsylvania bar in 1846.

 As a young man, he expressed interest in a political career and sought a position in the government of California at the conclusion of the Mexican–American War (1848), but was unsuccessful.
 He briefly clerked for his father, then obtained a position as a Clerk of the District Court in eastern Pennsylvania.
 An abolitionist, Kane was distressed at the passage of the Compromise of 1850, which increased his legal responsibility to return fleeing slaves to southern territories under the Fugitive Slave Act.
 He almost immediately tendered his resignation to his father, who had the younger Kane jailed for contempt of court.
 The US Supreme Court later overturned this arrest.
 After his release, Kane became increasingly active in the abolitionist movement.
 He maintained a correspondence with Horace Greeley and Ralph Waldo Emerson, and wrote newspaper articles on abolition and social issues related to members of the Church of Jesus Christ of Latter-day Saints.